Cardiff School of Technologies>Courses>Foundation leading to Engineering and Computer Science

 Key Course Information

-UCAS Code: Please refer to the course information web pages listed under Undergraduate Courses for the relevant UCAS code and apply for year '0' on the UCAS website.
+UCAS Code: Each degree has its own foundation year UCAS code.
+Follow the links to the degree course you want to study listed under ‘Course Content’ for the relevant UCAS code, and apply on the UCAS website.

 Place of Study: Llandaff Campus